-New bikes rewarded to SCS students with perfect attendance
+New bikes awarded to SCS students with perfect attendance

-MEMPHIS, Tenn. — Some Shelby County School students where rewarded new bikes for perfect attendance.
+MEMPHIS, Tenn. — Some Shelby County School students were awarded with new bikes for perfect attendance.

-The District Attorney Amy Weirich’s said it’s an effective way to fight truancy.
+District Attorney Amy Weirich said it's an effective way to fight truancy.

-“These are the kids on the other side of the isle.
-The kids that have made it to school every day.
-Have not been late, and you can tell by the smiles that are in this room they’re very proud, as well they should be,” Weirich said.
+"These are the kids on the other side of the aisle.
+The kids that have made it to school every day and haven't been late.
+You can tell by the smiles that are in this room that they're very proud, as well they should be," Weirich said.

-Twelve schools are on the DA’s watch list.
-As the office works to make sure students are going to and staying at school.
+Twelve schools are on the DA's watch list as the office works to make sure students are going to and staying at school.

-Parents can get in trouble for their children’s chronic absenteeism and tardiness.
-But this positive reinforcement has been effective in the schools.
+Parents can get in trouble for their children's chronic absenteeism and tardiness, but this positive reinforcement has been effective in the schools.

-And the students like Cameron Thomas said it’s a symbol of gratitude for their hard work.
+Students like Cameron Thomas said it's a symbol of gratitude for their hard work.

 "My grades have been good all year and I can't wait to get my report card and show my family," Thomas said.

-Weirich said it’s more of showing appreciated to everyone involved.
+Weirich said it's more of showing appreciation to everyone involved.

 "It's our way of saying thank you to those students for a year of hard work and it's a way of saying thank you to those parents," Weirich said.